samuell/awesome-ada/README.md

 Lists are sorted by awesomeness - Awesomest first!

+# N.B: This list is no longer maintained.
+Probably check out this much more comprehensive list: [Awesome Ada](https://github.com/ohenley/awesome-ada)

 ## Why Ada - Sites and posts of promotional nature

 - [Ada 2012](http://www.ada2012.org/) - Promotional site for the latest Ada version, with video interviews etc.